Veeam Backup & Replication | 9.5 | 10 | 11 | 12

 WAN Acceleration: Data Transport on WAN Disconnect

-Create exclusions for Veeam data traffic.
-In most cases, the relevant traffic will be between proxies or repositories over a default port range of TCP 2500-5000.
+In most cases for Veeam Backup & Replication, Veeam Agent for Microsoft Windows, and Veeam Agent for Linux, the relevant traffic will be between servers when data is transferred over the transport ports of 2500-3300.
 This range can be configured for each managed server in the backup infrastructure settings.

 Cloud Connect Service Providers should create exclusions for data traffic sent to Cloud Gateways on port 6180 (TCP and UDP).